Proponent: Western Distributor Authority

 EES Communications and Engagement Plan

-This Communications and Engagement Strategy prepared by DEDJTR outlines the engagement that will take place during preparation of the West Gate Tunnel EES.
+This Communications and Engagement Strategy prepared by DEDJTR outlines the engagement planned to take place during preparation of the West Gate Tunnel EES.

 Details on public exhibition were provided in the EES exhibition public notice (PDF, 128.6 KB).